LukeZHar/LukeHarris-T2A2/README.md

 ## R4
 - Explain the benefits and drawbacks of this app’s underlying database system.
-- CMP1001-2.4: IDENTIFY AND DESCRIBE the benefits and drawbacks of a chosen database system.
-6 to >5 pts
-HD
-Meets D, and describes benefits AND drawbacks to a thorough level of detail.

 ## Benefits and Drawbacks of PostgreSQL
 ### Benefits of PostgreSQL